Aidan O'Brien Breeders Cup 2023 Runners & Entries

 Full Aidan O’Brien Breeders Cup 2023 Runners & Current Entries

-With over double the amount of Breeders Cup runners this year, O’Brien will hope to replicate last year’s success.
+With plenty Breeders Cup runners this year, O’Brien will hope to replicate last year’s success.

 Note: The final entries for the Breeders’ Cup races will be out on Wednesday (1 Nov) and Thursday (2 Nov)